 About that statement signed by 3,300+ economists advocating for an American carbon dividend program, “the largest public declaration in the history of economics”:

-I’ve worked in the climate impacts space, but am just as green as anyone on the public economics of climate change.
+I’ve done some climate-change economics research, but am just as green as anyone on the public economics of climate change.
 Still, putting a price on carbon is, as the number of signatories suggests, a fairly obvious and non-controversial proposal that has been economic consensus for decades.
 In fact, a 1997 “Economists’ statement on climate change” had a comparable 2,500 signatories though it also espoused a cap-and-trade scheme on top of the carbon tax.
 The rebate part proposed here is a bit new, but hardly revolutionary.
 Getting this many signatories should have been fairly easy.

 However, it appears that what was originally a fairly uncontroversial opinion piece published in the Wall Street Journal on behalf of the American economics academy has sort of been co-opted by the Climate Leadership Council.
 There appear to be two homepages for the proposal: econstatement.org and the CLC homepage, which claims ownership of the editorial and to have organized the proposal.
 Who are the CLC?
 This is from their website: